NativeScript/docs-v7/README.md

 sudo docker build -t ns-docs:1.0 docs/build
 ```

+> **NOTE**: If you received some unauthorized error, make sure you are logged into docker from the CLI.
+Just execute `docker login` and follow the instruction.
+One thing to have in mind is that docker username is your email, but docker ID is what you see on top right when you login to https://hub.docker.com.
+When executing `docker login` you need to enter your docker ID.

 ### Building the documentation

 Start the docker image created in the previous step from the **ns-docs** folder: